cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ![Typical visitor book](visitors_350.JPG)

 Tower records of visitors, quarter peals and peals.
-Within churches in the Church of England, these are formally part of the Parish records and should be deposited in Diocesan records.
+Within churches in the Church of England, these are formally part of the Parish records.
 Further information can be found in the [History and Archive work group](https://cccbr.org.uk/about/workgroups/historical-and-archive/) pages.

 ![Peal boards at St. Mark, Exeter, Devon](peals_350.jpg)

 Peal and other commemorative boards, certificates and photographs.
 Are these recorded elsewhere?
 It is a good idea to maintain a quality photographic record of these in a separate location.
 There are persons who do produce boards to order, there details are often advertised in the Ringing World and social media.
 Putting up a board in a tower requires consultation with the tower ***[authority](../170-glossary/#authority)*** and an Archdeacons' consultation in a ***[C of E](../170-glossary/#c-of-e)*** church.

+Older peal boards may require restoration.
+There are specialist firms providing such services, they can be found by a search of the internet or through the Ringing World.

 ### Simulators